Appropriate Library Behavior

-Patrons found to be viewing pornography or other material deemed by library staff or security personnel to be inappropriate or unacceptable for a public setting will be subject to the following procedure:
+- Patrons found to be viewing pornography or other material deemed by library staff or security personnel to be inappropriate or unacceptable for a public setting will be subject to the following procedure:

-- At the first offense, a verbal warning will be issued by a staff member or security personnel that the viewing of inappropriate material is unacceptable and if continued will result in the loss of Internet privileges.
-A note will be placed on the patron account that a warning was given for a computer violation.
+- The first offense will result in a verbal warning issued by a staff member or security personnel that viewing inappropriate material is unacceptable and any further offense will result in the permanent loss of computer privileges.
+A dated note will be placed on the patron account that a warning was given for a computer violation.

-- At the second offense, the patron will be verbally informed that Internet privileges are suspended.
-A block will be placed on the patron account and an incident report will be completed and signed by the library staff directly involved in the incident.
+- At the second offense, the patron will be verbally told their computer privileges are permanently revoked.
+A block will be placed on the patron account, an incident report filed and a banned patron letter mailed to the patron and filed with security and library management.